 What is Windows Spotlight?

 Windows Spotlight is a new feature introduced with Windows 10.
 Windows Spotlight automatically sets exceptional pictures from Bing search as your lock screen background and lets you submit feedback about a specific background.
-As you can make out from the picture above, these pictures are truly beautiful.
+As you can make out from the picture above, these pictures are stunning.

 Before the November Update or Threshold 2 update, this feature was exclusive to Home edition, but the feature is now available for both Windows 10 Pro and Home editions.

-How to turn on or off Windows Spotlight feature
+Turn on or off Windows Spotlight feature via Settings

 While if you love pictures showcased on the homepage of Bing search, you probably don’t want to turn off the Windows Spotlight feature.
-That said, if you prefer to set a picture captured by you as the lock screen background, you can turn off the Windows Spotlight feature by following directions mentioned below.
+That said, if you prefer to set a picture captured by you or custom picture that you downloaded from the internet as the lock screen background, you can turn off the Windows Spotlight feature by following directions mentioned below.

-Step 1: Right-click on the desktop and then click Personalize to open Personalization category of Settings.
+Step 1: Right-click on the desktop and then click Personalize to open the Personalization category of Settings.

-Step 3: Under Background section, select Picture or slideshow option from the drop-down box.
+Step 3: Under the Background section, select Picture or slideshow option from the drop-down box.

-If you have chosen Picture option, to set a specific picture as lock screen background, click the Browse option (under Choose your picture section), and select the picture that you want to set as lock screen background.
+If you have chosen the Picture option, to set a specific picture as your lock screen background, click the Browse option (under Choose your picture section), and select the image that you want to set as the lock screen background.

 To know the location of these Windows Spotlight pictures, please refer to our how to save Windows Spotlight lock screen pictures guide.